 APO, AA 12097-1201

-Every piece of the address is present and accounted for.
-Of course, this is a fictional address, but it gives you an idea of what it should look like.
+Every piece of the address is present.
+This is a fictional address, but it gives you an idea of what it should look like.
 Run it past the service member to make sure it’s correct.

 Trust Print Bind Ship to get Shipments to the Military

-Sending packages to military members requires getting the address right, avoiding banned items, and using the U.S. Post Office.
-Is it still a hassle?
+Sending packages to military members requires getting the address right, avoiding banned items and using the U.S. Postal Service.
+Is it a hassle?
 Yes.
 Can Print Bind Ship take care of that hassle for you?
-Yes, we’ll take care of getting that package sent through the USPS.
+Yes, we’ll take care of getting that package sent through USPS.

 Perhaps a military service member ordered your latest self-published novel.
-As long as we get the address, we’ll print the book, bind it, package it, and ship it.
-If you’re ready to never step in line at the Post Office for an order fulfillment again, it’s time to talk to Print Bind Ship.
+As long as we get the address, we’ll print the book, bind it, package it and ship it.
+If you don’t want to wait in line at the post office again, it’s time to talk to Print Bind Ship.

 For locations in Europe, the Atlantic and Asia, delivery lead time can be as short as three days.
 But it may take a week or more to deliver goods to Middle Eastern and Central American areas.

 The USPS considers all shipments to APO addresses as domestic – including those located on international bases.

 Packages destined for APO addresses can only be delivered by the United States Postal Service.
 This is because of security requirements.
 Even if a carrier ships to the same region or country, it won’t have the clearance to deliver your package where it needs to go.